xuankimtran/docs-1/pages/katalon-studio/docs/webui-verify-element-in-viewport.md

 Example
 -------

-You want to verify 'btn_Login' button to be visible in 10 seconds in the current viewport.
+Within the next 10 seconds, you want to verify that the 'btn_Login' button is visible in the current viewport.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint